propertyhive/WP-Property-Hive-AllAgents/README.txt

 This plugin, from the creators of [Property Hive](https://wordpress.org/plugins/propertyhive/), allows you to quickly and easily display ratings and reviews from AllAgents on your website by simply adding the shortcode [allagents] where you want them to appear.

-Use pre-built widgets provided by AllAgents or we can integrate with their API whereby you can choose and customise the layout.
+Use pre-built widgets provided by AllAgents or we can integrate with their API whereby you can choose and customise the layout, including option to change colours and display the reviews as a list or in a carousel.

 Note: This plugin is independent of Property Hive.
 You DO NOT need to be using Property Hive to download and use this plugin.